Nursing Facility Assessment Program for Fiscal Year 2014-2015

 (4) Nursing facilities that provide nursing facility services free of charge to all residents.

-The Department will assess nonexempt nursing facilities at two rates.
-One rate will apply to three categories of nursing facilities: county nursing facilities; nursing facilities that have 44 or fewer licensed beds; and certain CCRC nursing facilities.
+Under the proposed rate structure, the Department will assess nonexempt nursing facilities at two rates.
+One rate will apply to three categories of nursing facilities: county nursing facilities; nursing facilities that have 44 or fewer licensed beds; and certain Continuing Care Retirement Community (CCRC) nursing facilities.
 See 40 Pa.B.
 7297 (December 18, 2010).
+Previously, nursing facilities with fewer than 51 beds also qualified for this rate.
 The other rate will apply to all other nonexempt facilities, including nursing facilities that began participation in a CCRC on or after July 1, 2010.
-Using the applicable rate, the Department will calculate each nonexempt facility's quarterly assessment amount by multiplying its assessment rate by the facility's non-Medicare resident days during the calendar quarter that immediately preceded the assessment quarter.
-This rate structure is essentially the same structure that was used in FY 2013-2014, but for an adjustment to the qualifications for the assessment rates.
+Using the applicable rate, the Department will calculate each nonexempt facility's quarterly assessment amount by multiplying its assessment rate by the facility's non-Medicare resident days during the calendar quarter that immediately proceeded the assessment quarter.

-Although the Department will maintain essentially the same basic rate structure for FY 2014-2015, the Department is decreasing the assessment rates for nonexempt nursing facilities from the rates in FY 2013-2014.
-For FY 2014-2015, the assessment rates for nonexempt nursing facilities will be as follows:
+The Department also proposes to decrease the assessment rates for nonexempt nursing facilities from the rates in FY 2013-2014.
+The proposed assessment rates for FY 2014-2015 are as follows:

-(1) For county nursing facilities, for nursing facilities that have 44 or fewer licensed beds and for qualified CCRC nursing facilities, the assessment rate will be $8.01 per non-Medicare resident day.
+(1) For county nursing facilities, for nursing facilities that have 44 or fewer licensed beds, and for grandfathered CCRC nursing facilities, the assessment rate will be $8.01 per non-Medicare resident day.

 (2) For all other nonexempt nursing facilities, the assessment rate will be $29.46 per non-Medicare resident day.